Skip to main content

 FAQs

 The funder’s rules state that “any activity or project supported by the ESRC IAA should be at least 50% within ESRC’s remit”.
-This means that over 50% of the underpinning research for the projects we fund has to be in the social science disciplines as defined by the ESRC on this link.
-Please see here for further guidance.
+This means that over 50% of the underpinning research for the projects we fund has to be in the social science disciplines as defined by the ESRC.
+Please see the eligibility criteria here for further guidance.

 We welcome applications from academic staff on Teaching and Research contracts working in any social science discipline, at all career stages.
 We are keen to support Early Career Researchers (ECRs) staff whenever possible.
 We welcome multidisciplinary teams/proposals that are social science led.